Oksana Antonenko

-Oksana Antonenko advises businesses and governments on political trends and crisis-management in Europe and Eurasia.
-Up until recently, she was with Control Risks.
+Oksana Antonenko is an associate professor at the Florence School of Transnational Governance at the European University Institute.
+Her work covers geopolitical risk, foresight and resilience.
+Oksana worked on European security policy, post-communist transition, crisis-management and East-West relations at the International Institute for Strategic Studies, European Bank for Reconstruction and Development and Control Risks.

 Overview

 Antonenko holds degrees from Moscow State University in Political Economy and Harvard University’s Kennedy School of Government (USA) MPP in International Affairs and Security.
 She has authored several articles on Russian and CIS subjects for the IISS research program, and published articles in publications such as Survival academic journal, Strategic Comments, International Herald Tribune, New York Times and Russia Profile.

-She was named as a British participant to the 2009 Valdai Discussion Club.